olibu/agenda/doc/UserGuide.md

 ![New Meeting](new_meeting.gif)

-You have to set the "Meetingtitle" first.
+You have to set the "meeting title" first.
 Then you can press tab to move to the first agenda entry.
 Set a title and move to the time (in minutes).
 You can add the agenda entry via <enter> or by the "+" button.
 After adding an agenda entry a new placeholder for the next agenda entry will be created and you can continue to add further meetings.